Practical algorithms for Hierarchical overlap graphs: Introduction

 Recently, Loukides et al.~\cite{DBLP:conf/cpm/LoukidesPTZ23} have studied several practically relevant variants of the APSP problem and presented state-of-the-art algorithms for the same.
 However, most of these algorithms involve complex black-box data structures, making them seemingly impractical.
-Another interesting variant of the APSP problem was solved by Ukkonen~\cite{DBLP:journals/algorithmica/Ukkonen90}, which reports all pairwise overlaps (not just maximum) in the decreasing order of their lengths.
-Notably, this problem can be solved by EHOG by reporting the internal nodes from the bottom up.
+Another interesting variant of the APSP problem was solved by Ukkonen~\cite{DBLP:journals/algorithmica/Ukkonen90}, which reports all pairwise overlaps (not just maximum) in the decreasing order of lengths.
+Notably, this problem can be solved by EHOG by reporting the internal nodes bottom-up.